JasonKhew96/googleplay/readme.md

 ## Tool examples

-Before trying to Sign in, make sure your IP is correct.
+Before trying to Sign in, make sure your location is correct, to avoid geo-blocking.
 You can test by logging into your Google account with a web browser.
 Also, make sure the Google account you are using has logged into the Play Store at least once before, using a physical or virtual Android device.
 Create a file containing token (`aas_et`) for future requests:

 ~~~
 googleplay -email EMAIL -password PASSWORD